Janki Goud

 Janki Goud is an Indian judoka.
+As of August 2018, she has been reported to be 23 years old.
+She won the bronze medal at the 2017 Asian and Oceania Judo Championships, held in Uzbekistan.

+Early life

+Janki lost her sight at the age of 5, after contracting measles.
+She received judo and self-defence training from Sightsavers, a nongovernmental organization.

+Awards and Recognition

 She won a bronze medal at the 2017 Judo Asian & Oceania Championship held by the International Blind Sports Federation at Tashkent, Uzbekistan.
 She was congratulated by chief minister Shivraj Singh Chouhan in a tweet.

 In 2016 and 2017, she won silver and gold medals respectively at the 4th and 5th National Judo Championship for Deaf & Blind.
 She won the gold medal at the 6th National Blind and Deaf Judo Championship, held in Lucknow, Uttar Pradesh in February 2018.

-At the age of 5, she lost her sight after contracting measles.
-As of August 2018, she has been reported to be 23 years old.
-She received judo and self-defence training from Sightsavers, a nongovernmental organization.